TobiasBielefeld/Simple-Solitaire/README.md

 This game is completely free without ads, tracking or something else.
 Just have fun :)

 Landscape and tablet support:
 You can switch to landscape mode, this is better for larger screens.
+It is also possible to lock the orientation in the settings

 ##License
 Full license text can be found [here](./LICENSE.txt)